laxmankrishnamurti/Web-Security/WebSecurityForDevelopers/Part-01/Chapter-03-HowBrowsersWork.md

 # Other tasks that a browser does.

 1. Browser connect with the operating system to resolve and cache DNS addresses.

+2. Once the TCP connection has been established, the browser constructs an HTTP _GET_ request to the domain name.
+TCP splits the HTTP request into packets and sends them to the server to be reassembled.

+3. At this point, the HTTP conversation upgrades to HTTPS to ensure secure communication.
+The browser and server undertake a TLS handshake, agree on an encryption cypher, and exchange encryption keys.

-2. Interpret and verify security certificates, encode requests in HTTPS.
+4. Interpret and verify security certificates, encode requests in HTTPS.

-3. Store and transmit cookies.
+5. Store and transmit cookies.
-   `